Nathalie Élimas: Political career

 Élimas first became involved in politics during the 2007 French presidential election, during which she supported MoDem candidate François Bayrou.

 In the 2015 French regional elections, Élimas was elected to the Regional Council of Île-de-France, as part of the electoral list led by Valérie Pécresse.

 In parliament, Élimas served on the Committee on Social Affairs from 2017 until 2020.

 On 26 July 2020 Élimas was appointed Secretary of State for Priority Education to the Minister of National Education, Youth and Sports Jean-Michel Blanquer.
 She left the government on 5 March 2022 following an administrative enquiry, after being accused of moral harassment by employees in her cabinet.
 She returned to Parliament.

 She stood in the 2022 French legislative election as a miscellaneous centre candidate but lost her seat in the first round.

 Political positions

 In July 2019, Élimas voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

+Legal proceedings

+On 10 March 2022, following an administrative inquiry opened in January, the General Inspectorate of Education, Sport and Research referred the case to the judiciary.
+Former ministerial staff members of Nathalie Élimas made accusations of workplace harassment.

+On 17 March, the Paris public prosecutor opened a preliminary inquiry to verify the allegations of moral harassment that the former Secretary of State allegedly inflicted upon her subordinates.
+The police investigation was entrusted to the Brigade for the Repression of Delinquency Against Persons of the Paris Regional Judicial Police.
+In response, the former government member publicly announced that she had filed a complaint on 12 March for malicious denunciation.
+On 3 April 2025, the prosecution requested a ten-month suspended prison sentence, a 10,000 euro fine, and a three-year period of ineligibility for moral harassment against her staff.